 Your data now gets divided into three cells.

 Gain expertise in the latest Business analytics tools and techniques with the Business Analyst Master's Program.
 Enroll now!

 So, in this article, we discussed how to split and merge cells in our Excel worksheet.
 It is a very efficient way to format the cells with ease.

-Boost your analytics career with powerful new Microsoft Excel skills by taking the Business Analytics with Excel course (which includes Power BI training) This Business Analytics certification course teaches you the basic concepts of data analysis and statistics to help data-driven decision making, and also introduces you to Power BI to help you devise insights from available data and present your findings using executive-level dashboards.
+Boost your analytics career with powerful new Microsoft Excel skills by taking the Business Analytics with Excel course (which includes Power BI training) This Business Analytics course teaches you the basic concepts of data analysis and statistics to help data-driven decision making, and also introduces you to Power BI to help you devise insights from available data and present your findings using executive-level dashboards.